-- April 7, 2017:Uzbek-born Rakhmat Akilov drives a hijacked truck into a crowd of pedestrians outside the Athens Mall in Stockholm, killing five people and injuring 15 others.
-Akilov tells police that he carried out the attack on orders from ISIS - Sources: Reuters [12], Express [43] - January 25, 2017:NRM members place an explosive device at a campground in Gothenburg where migrants are housed. - The device fails to detonate.
+- April 7, 2017: Uzbek-born Rakhmat Akilov drives a hijacked truck into a crowd of pedestrians outside the Athens Mall in Stockholm, killing five people and injuring 15 others. - Akilov tells police that he carried out the attack on orders from ISIS to punish Sweden for joining a coalition against ISIS.
+On January 20, 2018, Swedish prosecutors charge Akilov with attempted terrorism and causing danger to others.
+Prosecutors call for a life sentence.
+On June 7, 2018, Akilov was sentenced to life imprisonment.
+Sources: Reuters, Express, CBS News, Deutsche Welle - January 25, 2017: NRM members place an explosive device at a campground in Gothenburg where migrants are housed.
+The device fails to detonate.
 In July 2017, a Swedish court sentences three NRM members to varying prison sentences of up to eight-and-a-half years for the January 25 attack, as well as the attacks on January 5, 2017, and November 11, 2016.
-Sources: The Local [76], The Local [56] - January 5, 2017:Three suspected NRM affiliates bomb a center for asylum-seekers in Gothenburg, seriously injuring one person. - Source: The Local [76] - November 11, 2016:A bomb explodes outside a café popular with Sweden's political left, causing no injuries.
+Sources: The Local, The Local - January 5, 2017: Three suspected NRM affiliates bomb a center for asylum-seekers in Gothenburg, seriously injuring one person.
+Source: The Local - November 11, 2016: A bomb explodes outside a café popular with Sweden's political left, causing no injuries.
 Security services suspect NRM of involvement in the attack.

-Source: The Local [76] - October 11, 2016:An unidentified assailant launches an arson attack targeting a Shiite mosque in Malmo, southern Sweden.
+Source: The Local

+• October 11, 2016: An unidentified assailant launches an arson attack targeting a Shiite mosque in Malmo, southern Sweden.
 ISIS claims responsibility.

+Sources: Reuters, Reuters

-Sources: Reuters [41], Reuters [42] - June 2, 2016:A Swedish court convicts a 20-year-old man of building a bomb for use in a suicide attack.
+- June 2, 2016: A Swedish court convicts a 20-year-old man of building a bomb for use in a suicide attack.
 Swedish prosecutors believe that the man intended to join ISIS but was detained in June 2015 en route to Syria and sent back to Sweden.
-Sources: Reuters [13], Newsweek [77] - November 18, 2015:Swedish police arrest a 22-year-old Iraqi man living in Sweden on "good grounds" of planning a terrorist attack. - After a nation-wide manhunt that puts Sweden on its highest-ever terror alert, authorities release him four days later, saying that he was no longer a suspect.
+Sources: Reuters.
+Newsweek - November 18, 2015: Swedish police arrest a 22-year-old Iraqi man living in Sweden on "good grounds" of planning a terrorist attack.
+After a nation-wide manhunt that puts Sweden on its highest-ever terror alert, authorities release him four days later, saying that he was no longer a suspect.
 The local Swedish news agency Six, citing an unnamed source, said that an Iraqi man who had received military training in Syria entered Sweden on November 17 with the intention of carrying out an attack.
-Sources: Reuters [78], Reuters [79] - December 15, 2013:Far-right extremists clash with police, and attack 200 people legally demonstrating against racism and neo-Nazi sentiment in Stockholm. - Two demonstrators and two officers are injured and 28 people are arrested.
+Sources: Reuters, Reuters - December 15, 2013: Far-right extremists clash with police, and attack 200 people legally demonstrating against racism and neo-Nazi sentiment in Stockholm. - Two demonstrators and two officers are injured and 28 people are arrested.
 Three members of the NRM are subsequently convicted of instigating the clash.
-Sources: CNN [80], Agence France Presse [81] - August 4, 2012:Far-left activists attack police with bottles and fireworks while trying to break up an anti-Islam demonstration in Stockholm, organized in part by the English Defense League.
+Sources: CNN, Agence France Presse - August 4, 2012: Far-left activists attack police with bottles and fireworks while trying to break up an anti-Islam demonstration in Stockholm, organized in part by the English Defense League.
 Two officers are injured.
+Source: Associated Press - September 11, 2011: Swedish police arrest four people on "suspicion of preparing a terror attack" on an arts center in Gothenburg and attempting to kill Swedish cartoonist Lars Vilks.
+Three of the men are later freed.